Top 5 Best Lighting Equipment For YouTube Videos

 Lighting Equipment List

-If you have a kit with two LED panels, the best way to light is to do the same setup as you would for a two-softbox kit. (see diagram in the Softbox section).
+If you have a kit with two LED panels, the best way to light is to do the same setup as you would for a two-softbox kit: one panel on each side of your subject at a slight angle.

 Approx. Cost

-A good setup for YouTube lighting is called “3-point lighting”, because it’s made up of three lights – the main light, the fill light and the background light.
+A professional YouTube lighting setup is often called 3-point lighting because it’s made up of three lights: the key light, the fill light, and the background light.

 Lighting Equipment List